 Pelvic Floor Muscle Balancing

-The Pull apart squeeze together exercise (The self hip release exercuse found here) is very effective at releasing the lock in the pelvis.
-Unless you do this repeatedly the lock will often reappear.
-What I have found is that the underlying cause is often related to an imbalance in the pelvic floor muscles the pubocoxygeus muscle.
+The Pull apart squeeze together exercise (The self hip release exercise found here) is very effective at releasing the lock in the pelvis.
+Unless you do this repeatedly the lock will reappear frequently.
+What I have found is that the underlying cause is often related to an imbalance in the pelvic floor muscles the pubocoxygeus muscle and transverse abdominus.
 This figure eight muscle is largely responsible for stabilizing the three major bones of the pelvis.
 If we correctely assess the imbalance and apply these exercises correctly we can often unlock our hips, stop the sacrum from tilting to one side, jamming the sacrum and the ilium together and create flow and freedom of movement.
 You may wish to book an appointment to get an up to date assessment of what is going on in your body.

 Sitting down to start.
-Place hands three to four finger widths inside your hip bones.
+Place the pads of your first three fingers (2-3 finger widths in depth) inside your hip bones. coming from the front on the inside of the bowl on the inside of you asis so you can feel your transverse abdominal mussles contract at the same time you fire a Kegel contraction.
 Softly press inwards taking up some of the sponginess of the tissue.
-Try to keep your hands soft and supple so you can feel what is happening with them.
+Try to keep your hands soft and supple so you can feel them fire.

 Strive to create a balance between right and left sides for both timing and strength – feeling the same amount of displacement or movement into the pads of your fingers.